Thursday, November 30, 2006

 Buying something like that for me (and taking up the slack the family couldn't chip in) is just something Lil Bro would do, but I'd declared the Gun Gifting Wars over.
 At least until I get a high-paying job again.
 My wants are simple: something that looks, feels, and shoots like History and doesn't cost an arm and a leg.
 Reproduction BP pistols are excellent and relatively inexpensive pieces of authentic 19th Century technology.
 I'm looking forward to shooting the Dragoon, which was king of the Magnum Pistols until the .44 Mag. cartridge came out.
 Besides, when I remake The Outlaw Josey Wales, starring myself, I'll need a gun that looks fairly new and can take a dropping or two into the dirt.

 It's not like I'm going to break down in Lancaster County PA and some guy with chin hair in a black coat says, "Hey!
-Thou art the one on the Internet with all the Amish jokes!"
+Thou art the one on the Internet with all the Amish jokes!""What is this 'Internet,' Father?"

 Yesterday, after a long illness, my wife passed away.
 My daughters and I are in mourning and would be grateful for your prayers.
 She was always very supportive of my blogging and I will strive to continue to post again as I can bring myself to do it.